-Zermatt is definitely top location in Switzerland and everyone who visits Switzerland and Swiss Alps can have an ultimate experience right there.
+Zermatt is definitely a top location in Switzerland and everyone who visits Switzerland and the Swiss Alps can have the ultimate experience right there.
+Keep reading as we’re going to share the details about Gornergrat hiking trails and much more.

 Distance: 11.2 hard kilometers.